Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 What is apparent is Becker’s understanding of mental fortitude.
 Professional tennis player Novak Djokovi hired Becker as his coach in 2014 following two Grand Slam final losses.
 “We’re not significantly changing anything in my game…no one-handed backhands, stuff like that,” Djokovic told reporters shortly after he announced his decision to work with Becker, according to a Reuters article.
 “The biggest part he can contribute is the mental approach.
 I felt I dropped two or three titles in the last two years I could have won.
 I felt there was a mental edge I was lacking.”

-Djokovic went on to win five out of six tournaments where he competed, including the coveted Grand Slam, while working with Becker.
+While working with Becker, Djokovic went on to win five out of six tournaments where he competed, including the coveted Grand Slam.

-Becker continued to share his understanding of what it takes to persevere with junior tennis players in online trainings, including the World Tennis Conference in March 2021.
+Becker continued to share the benefits of perseverence with junior tennis players in online trainings, including the World Tennis Conference in March 2021.
 “Mentality is a lot about controlling your emotion,” Becker explained, according to an article in Tennis TourTalk.
 “You practice the confidence part, the mentality part, every single day outside of tennis.
 It starts with how you approach life.”

 “Believe me, there are 10 different situations a day I could scream.
 People disrespecting me, people being nasty, people don’t understand me,” explained Becker.
 “Ultimately, I hurt myself.
 By breathing in and out, try to understand the other person and why he is like that.
 So when you go on the court, and there is a difficult situation, breathe in and out, and don’t let your emotions take over.
 That is the secret.”